-Payroll growth: 4.00% for Fiscal Year 2023; 2.50% per year thereafter Salary increases: 6.0% per year in the first 5 years, 4.5% for years 6-10, 3.0% for years 11 to 15, and 3.0% for service after 15 years unreduced retirement, 20% per year thereafter until age 75, at which time all remaining employees are assumed to retire investments was determined using a building-block method in which the best estimate range of expected future real rates of return (expected returns, net of pension plan investment expense and the assumed rate of inflation) are developed for each major asset class.
+Inflation: Investment rate of return: 2.50% per year 7.0% Payroll growth: Salary increases: 4.00% for Fiscal Year 2023; 2.50% per year thereafter 6.0% per year in the first 5 years, 4.5% for years 6-10, 3.0% for years 11 to 15, and 3.0% for service after 15 years Retirement age: 40% of employees assumed to retire when first eligible for unreduced retirement, 20% per year thereafter until age 75, at which time all remaining employees are assumed to retire Investment rate of return: The long-term expected rate of return on pension plan investments was determined using a building-block method in which the best estimate range of expected future real rates of return (expected returns, net of pension plan investment expense and the assumed rate of inflation) are developed for each major asset class.
 These ranges are combined to produce the long- term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+Mortality: Based on the PUB-2010 General Employees Amount- Weighted and PUB-2010 General Healthy Retiree Amount- Weighted mortality table, set forward by 4 years for males and 2 years for females, respectively then increased by 30% for ages less than 80